At the end of August 2016, Steve Jackson Games (SJG) announced its next big thing: a Kickstarter campaign for the Dungeon Fantasy Roleplaying Game.

 The proposed nut in that shell was well-received by GURPS fans: the Kickstarter was a success, with pledged moneys exceeding the funding goal and rolling on to meet several generous stretch goals (though stopping short of a final couple).
 Since then, the shipping date has already been moved forward once, from the initially proposed May 2017 to August.
 That’s unfortunate, but worry not.

 First reason to look forward to DFRPG: It’s a big project.
-It’s not just a bundling of the existing GURPS Dungeon Fantasy line into a box; it’s new, exciting stuff, a base of GURPS pared down and reworked expressly for the avocation of subterranean murder and looting.
+It’s not just a bundling of the existing GURPS Dungeon Fantasy series into a box; it’s new, exciting stuff, a base of GURPS pared down and reworked expressly for the avocation of subterranean murder and looting.
 Plus cool toys like maps and figures.

 Second reason to look forward to DFRPG: The lead brain/workhorse behind the project is SJG’s Sean “Dr Kromm” Punch, and his regular reports assure us that he’s forging ahead and making good progress.